benatespina/book-notes/clean_architecture.md

 #### Maintenance
 * It's a never-ending parade of new features and the inevitable trail of defects and corrections consume vast amounts of human resources.
+* *Spelunking* is the cost of digging through the existing software, trying to determine the best place and the best strategy to add a new feature or to repair a defect.

 #### Keeping options open
 * All software systems can be decomposed into two major elements: